max-arnold/django-cities-light/README.rst

     test_project/manage.py migrate
     test_project/manage.py cities_light

-There are several environment variables which affect project settings (like DB_ENGINE and CI), you can find them all in test_project/settings.py.
+To run the test suite you need to have postgresql installed with passwordless login.

-To run the test suite you need to have postgresql or mysql installed with passwordless login, or just use sqlite.
 Otherwise the tests which try to create/drop database will fail.

 Running the full test suite::